-- You can use a debt consolidation credit card to pay off high-interest cards.
+- You can use a low-interest debt consolidation credit card to pay off high-interest cards.

-- Debt consolidation credit cards can save you money by reducing the interest that you pay each month.
+- Debt consolidation credit cards can save money by reducing the interest you pay each month.

 - At times a debt consolidation credit card can even lower your monthly payment.